Brydon13/ENSE374-Team-Lore/The Recycle Buddy App/README.md

 </li>
  <br/>
 <h3>Warning:</h3>
 As this is just a minimal version of our app, passwords are not well protected.
-For this reaosn, we highly recommend using non-sensitive credentials.
+For this reason, we highly recommend using non-sensitive credentials.
 </ol>